 In the “Orders” menu, you will be able to see and manage the orders you receive.

 In the “Settings” menu, you will able to manage the fields required during the order.
-You can either choose to make a field mandatory, hidden, or simply hide it from the form.
+You can either choose to make a field mandatory, optional, or simply hide it from the form.
 Let’s look at an example:

 And let’s see the result inside the app when ordering: